-- After at least 2 peer reviewers complete their reviews, the associate editors would suggest a decision and provide feedbacks based on review comments.
-Editors-in-chief make the final decision and provide review comments to the authors.
+- After at least 2 peer reviewers complete their reviews, the associate editors would suggest a decision based on review comments.
+Editors-in-chief would make the final decision and provide review comments to the authors.

-- After authors submit the revised manuscript, managing editors would check the revised manuscript and then assign it to editors-in-chief.
+- After authors submit the revised manuscript, managing editors would check the revised manuscript and assign it to editors-in-chief.
 The manuscript may be sent to peer reviewers for further review again.
-Editors-in-chief make the final decision.

 This is an open access journal: all articles will be immediately and permanently free for everyone to read and download.
 Permitted third party (re)use is defined by the following Creative Commons user licenses.